Prakhar896/Mailman/USAGE.md

 If you are on VSC and have the Python extension you can just click the Play button on the top-right and the project will run and a web server will be created.

 If not, open up your command prompt (Windows, for macOS its Terminal) and cd (change directory) into the cloned folder.
 Then type `python main.py`.
 You should see the output say `Serving Flask app "main" (lazy loading)`

+Do note that this will run Mailman locally on your computer and will stop running if your computer goes to sleep.
+For running it 24/7, you can look for ways to host it on [replit](https://replit.com) for 24 hours without charge using [UptimeRobot](https://uptimerobot.com)